meiyaismywaifu/utilities/image_state/README.md

 **Description:**

-retrieves all open files in Honeyview, creates script that opens said files on execution.
+retrieves all open Explorer windows, all Explorer windows with files selected, all open files in Honeyview, and creates script that reopens them on execution.

 **History:**

+###### 21_04_13

 i usually have a bunch of images open. i want to close them about as much as i want to close browser tabs. sometimes i have to/end up closing them. more often, windows explorer decides it's time to die and i lose my stuff. in any case i wanted a way to go back to where i was. ideally, it would be a bookmark system, except on the desktop. something that opened images and folders.